Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 If you're feeling exhausted, sore, or just not feeling well, it's probably a sign that you need to give your body a break.

-Fighting through the pain may seem like a tough guy, but it won't do you any favors in the long run.
+Pushing through the pain may seem like a tough guy, but it won't do you any favors in the long run.

 Take a day off, rest and come back stronger.